elliekpursey/crispr-pathogens/README.md

 ```
 Input
 ======
-Genomic fasta files (.fna), which must be placed in resources > genomes > species.
+Genomic fasta files (.fna), which must be placed in resources > genomes > {species-id}.
 The *Pseudomonas aeruginosa* PAO1 genome is provided as a test file within the folder 287 (its taxonomy id).
+You must create and name directories within genomes for each species/group of genomes you want to use.

 Usage
 ======